rueckert/RobotLearningWithLEGO/AsyncComputing/README.md

 Below the Async API in introduced in detail.

 ## Requierements
-The Matlab Addon for the EV3 brick has do be installed: [https://de.mathworks.com/hardware-support/lego-mindstorms-ev3-matlab.html](https://de.mathworks.com/hardware-support/lego-mindstorms-ev3-matlab.html)
+The Matlab Support Package for the EV3 brick has do be installed: [https://de.mathworks.com/hardware-support/lego-mindstorms-ev3-matlab.html](https://de.mathworks.com/hardware-support/lego-mindstorms-ev3-matlab.html)

 ## API
 Below the methods provided by this package are shown.